Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

-This bound also applies to any randomized algorithm with probability of success being at least a (positive) constant.
-Note that this bound is essentially tight.
-For every vertex in the clique, the probability that the corresponding bit of a randomly chosen point is set to $1$ is $1/2 + k/(2n)$ whereas for every vertex not in the clique, this probability is $1/2$.
-Therefore using $n$ queries to $\VSTAT(16n^2/k^2)$ (i.e., of tolerance $k/4n$) it is easy to detect the planted bipartite clique.
-Indeed, this can be done by using the query functions $h:\{0,1,\}^n\rightarrow \{0,1\}$, $h(x)=x_i$, for each $i\in [n]$.
+This bound is essentially tight.
+For every index in the planted set $S$, the probability that the corresponding bit of a randomly chosen point is set to $1$ is $1/2 + k/(2n)$, whereas for every index not in $S$, this probability is $1/2$.
+Therefore using $n$ queries to $\VSTAT(16n^2/k^2)$ (i.e., of tolerance $k/4n$) it is easy to recover $S$.
+Indeed, this can be done by using the query functions $h_i(x)=x_i$, for each $i\in [n]$.
 So, the answers of the $\VSTAT$ oracle represent the expected value of the $i$th bit over the sample.

-There is also a statistical algorithm that uses $n^{O(\log{n})}$ queries to $\VSTAT(25n/k)$ (significantly higher tolerance) to find the planted set for any $k \geq \log n$.
+There is also a SQ algorithm that uses $n^{O(\log{n})}$ queries to $\VSTAT(25n/k)$ (corresponding to a significantly smaller number of samples) to find the planted set for any $k \geq \log n$.
 In fact, the same algorithm can be used for the standard planted clique problem that achieves complexity $n^{O(\log n)}$.
 We enumerate over subsets $T\subseteq [n]$ of $\log n$ indices and query $\VSTAT(25n/k)$ with the function $g_T: \{0,1\}^n\rightarrow \{0,1\}$ defined as $1$ if and only if the point has ones in all coordinates in $T$.
-Therefore, if the set $T$ is included in the true clique then
+Therefore, if the set $T$ is included in the planted set then